-Whatever your situation, if obtaining citizenship is your ultimate goal please contact my law firm, Philip Eichorn Co., LPA, to learn how I can assist you.
+Whatever your situation, if obtaining citizenship is your ultimate goal please contact our law firm, Hammond Law Group, LLC, to learn how we can represent you in obtaining this goal.

-Some people seeking naturalization run into trouble because they do not understand the filing requirements.
+Some permanent residents seeking naturalization run into trouble because they do not understand the basic eligibility requirements.
 These include:

-- Age and Status.
-You must be at least 18 years old and a Lawful Permanent Resident (LPR or "green card" holder) of the U.S for at least five years.
+- Age and status.
+You must be at least 18 years old and have been a Lawful Permanent Resident (LPR or "green card" holder) of the U.S. for at least five years.
 If you are an LPR and are living in marital union with your U.S. citizen spouse, you may be eligible to file after three years of becoming an LPR.

 - Physical presence and continuous residence.
 Immediately prior to applying, you must have been physically present in the U.S. for at least 30 months out of the previous five years and have resided continuously for the same amount of time.
 If you were absent for more than six months but less than 12 months, you still may be eligible if you can demonstrate that your absence did not amount to an abandonment of your continuous residence.
 If you've been outside the U.S. for more than one year, then it is very difficult (but no timpossible) to obtain citizenship by naturalization.

 Do You Have a Criminal Record?

 If you have a criminal record, DO NOT TRY TO HIDE IT.
 Many people believe that because a case was expunged or sealed or dismissed, it doesn't count or DHS won't know about it.
-As a routine part of the naturalization process, all applicants are thoroughly checked by the U.S. Department of Homeland Security.
+As a routine part of the naturalization process, all applicants are thoroughly checked by the DHS.
 This includes fingerprinting, name checking and other background screening for connections to criminals or terrorists in the U.S. or abroad.